-Learning alongside original inhabitants
+Learning alongside Ecuador's original inhabitants

 Ecuador is a megadiverse country, but many expats living in Ecuador —and many Ecuadorians—avoid traveling beyond familiar routes.
 Concerns about safety, crowds, and superficial experiences keep people from exploring deeper.